 - Cloud-based, BaaS-managed backup is increasing its adoption as planned for and anticipated.

-Cloud Workloads Need Modern Data Protection
+Cloud Workloads Need Cloud Data Protection

 The facts are clear; outdated solutions and poorly optimized solutions cost you time and money while putting your data at risk.
-Simply putting the work in to optimize your current solution can provide new levels of confidence and operational excellence, ensuring your data is always protected and available, as well as many other economic and productivity benefits.
-Recently Veeam sponsored IDC Research to develop a white paper targeting outcomes (IDC Research, The Economic Impact of Veeam Cloud Data Management Platform, April 2020).
-Some of those results are included below to showcase measurable results.
+Modernizing and optimizing your current solution can provide new levels of confidence and operational excellence, ensuring your data is always protected and available, as well as many other economic and productivity benefits.
+Veeam’s backup and data recovery services are an excellent solution to this problem.

 With the rapid change of IT strategy and faster adoption of modern services, businesses are under more pressure than ever to protect company data and ensure “always on” resiliency.
-Businesses can’t afford to leave their data protection solutions “un-optimized”.
+Businesses can’t afford to leave their data protection solutions vulnerable.